Dunes 101: What are the Indiana Dunes?

 When should I visit?

 Because each spot in the Indiana Dunes is unique, parking and amenities vary by location.
-The larger beaches, like Indiana Dunes State Park, have ample parking, but they can get crowded on summer weekends.
+The larger beaches, like Indiana Dunes State Park or the National Park’s West Beach, have ample parking, but they can get crowded on summer weekends.
 Consider visiting early in the day or on weekdays.
 Smaller beaches and locations have more modest parking.
 Check online for more information about what each spot has to offer.
+From Memorial Day weekend to Labor Day, you can call the beach parking hotline at 219-395-1003 to hear recorded information about parking availability.

-Now that you have all the tools you need, go out there and have an adventure!
-But don’t forget, There are many experiences in our area just outside of the dunes.
+Now that you know more about the Indiana Dunes, go out there and have an adventure!
+But don’t forget, there are amazing experiences in our area just outside of the dunes.
 Stop by the Visitor Center located on State Road 49, just a mile before the entrance to the State Park.
-Inside, you can pick up an Activities Guide from me or one of our excellent front desk concierges for great ideas on things to do during your stay—and stay tuned for more tools and tips for planning your adventure with Dunes 101!
+Inside, you can pick up an Activities Guide, chat with a park ranger, or plan the perfect itinerary with one of our excellent front desk concierges.
+You’ll leave knowing all of the best places to eat, shop, sleep, and play.